prof-spock/SoX-Plugins/README.md

       flag from them (e.g. by applying the command `sudo xattr -rd com.apple.quarantine «vstPath»`).

+   4. When installing the plugins on Windows, they require the so-called *Microsoft Visual C++ Redistributable* library.
+Very often this is already installed on your system; if not, you have to install it from the [Microsoft][VCCLib] site.

-   4. Restart your DAW and rescan the plugins.
+   5. Restart your DAW and rescan the plugins.
 You should now be able to select the SoXPlugins (they are all prefixed with "SoX").